travelaudience/kubernetes-nexus/docs/admin/configuring-nexus-proxy.md

 * Access to the _Google Cloud Resource Manager API_.
 * An OAuth consent screen and client ID to be configured.
-* A keystore to sign user tokens (JWT) to be created.
+* A Java keystore to sign user tokens (JWT) to be created.

 This document walks through the setup of each of these requirements in detail.